Facenition · Whitepaper

 A conceptual overview of how Facenition combines face biometrics with strong cryptography to authenticate people and protect data, without building a biometric database.
 Written for security, privacy and product leaders.

-Facenition is a privacy-first identity platform that lets organisations verify a person by their face and protect data on that basis, without storing faces or operating a biometric database.
+Facenition is a privacy-first decentralised identity platform that lets organisations verify a person by their face and protect data on that basis, without storing faces or operating a biometric database.
 A live face is processed in the moment and combined with secrets the user controls to produce a compact, revocable identity token.
 That token, not the face, is what an organisation keeps.

 The problem it solves.
 Authentication today still leans on passwords and shared secrets that are routinely phished, reused and stolen, while the biometric systems meant to replace them create permanent databases of data that can never be reset if leaked.
 Organisations are forced to choose between weak credentials and heavy biometric liability.